arlogy/jsu/doc/jsu_csv_parser.md

 ## this.reset()

-Resets any property of this parser that might be updated during `readChunk()`.
-Useful for parsing unrelated CSV content with a single parser.
+Resets all parsing data (updated/collected during `readChunk()`).
+After calling this function, the parser properties will have the same values they had when the parser was created (i.e. before any data was parsed).
+Thus, this function can be used to parse unrelated CSV content using a single parser.

 ## Parsing smaller parts of a larger CSV string